taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export const STORIES_ADD = 'STORIES_ADD';
 ~~~~~~~~

-In the second step, you would need an action creator that keeps an error object in its payload and can be catched in a reducer later on.
+In the second step, you would need an action creator that keeps an error object in its payload and can be caught in a reducer later on.

 {title="src/actions/story.js",lang="javascript"}
 ~~~~~~~~